PhilBoileau/cvCovEst/paper/paper.md

 ```

 ![A summary of the `cvCovEst` procedure's results.
 In the top left corner, the
-selected estmators risk is plotted against its considered hyperparameters.
+selected estimator's risk is plotted against its considered hyperparameters.
 In
-the rop right, the eigenvalues of the selected estimator's estimate are
+the top right, the eigenvalues of the selected estimator's estimate are
 displayed.
 The bottom left plot presents the estimated covariance matrix.
 Entries are colored based on their absolute values.
 Finally, the table in the
 bottom right summarizes the performance of the best estimators from each class.